mohammad-saeid-nafar/TickTicket/TickTicket-Backend/STANDARDS.md

 - Always have a function to **create**, **find by ID**, **find all** and **delete by ID**

 DTOs
-- NEVER store another DTO as a field in a DTO, store the ID instead
 - Use ```@Data``` on the class.
 This will generate getters, setters, equals, hashcode and toString automatically
 - Put the conversion code to and from DTOs inside the DTO class as static functions.
 Example [here](src/main/java/tickticket/dto/TicketDTO.java)